| | | | |

 Giant Wall Map

-We have a large wall map with a world map on one side and a United States map on the other side.
-Using these Scavenger Hunt Printables, one person serves as the “Caller,” and he or she reads off a location or landmark from the list.
-The rest of the players have to find the location or landmark on the large map and point to it.
+The rest of the players have to find the best place for this object or location on the large map and point to it.
 The first person to find it gets a point.
-Depending on the number of players or the time we have, we will typically play a few shorter rounds to give more people a chance to win.
+Depending on the number of players or the time you have, you can play a few short rounds to give more of your kids a chance to win.

-If you have access to a tablet or Apple device, there are two fun apps to help with learning the states as well as the countries.
+If you have access to a tablet or pretty much any smartphone, there are two fun apps to help with learning the states as well as the countries.

 Stack the States and Countries

-• Stack the States – As you learn state capitals, shapes, geographic locations, flags, and more, you can actually touch, move, and drop the animated states anywhere on the screen.
-Carefully build a stack of states that reaches the checkered line to win each level.
-You earn a random state for every successfully completed level.
-All of your states appear on your own personalized map of the United States.
-Try to collect all 50!
-As you earn more states, you begin to unlock the four free bonus games: Map It, Pile Up, Puzzler, and Capital Drop.
-Four games in one!
+• Stack the States – This app helps with learning geography concepts including state capitals, shapes, geographic locations, flags, and more.
+Your kids can touch, move, and drop the animated states anywhere on the screen.
+They will be able to build a stack of states that reaches the checkered line to win each level and then earn a state for every successfully completed level.
+All of their states appear on their personalized map of the United States.
+The goal is to collect all 50 states and unlock bonus games.

 For the artsy/crafty students in your house, try having them Create Their Own Atlases.